Honfleur Normandy, France Travel Guide

 These excursions provide a taste of Normandy's rich agricultural heritage.

-Sample cheeses, ciders, and other Norman specialities directly from producers.
+Sample cheeses, ciders, and other Norman specialities from the producers themselves.

 Browse unique crafts and artwork from Honfleur's studio flats and the villages around.